LeagueReport/websiteNew/readme.md

 ## LeaugeReport's Contribution to ReadMe

 Accessing our website.
-	We own the domain www.LeagueReport.pro
+	We own the domain www.leaguereport.pro.
-	This redirects to the server lcs-vc-gwkingsl.syr.edu
+	This redirects to the server lcs-vc-gwkingsl.syr.edu.
 	In order to start up the server:
  - open terminal
  - run the command "ssh gwkingsl@lcs-vc-gwkingsl.syr.edu"